wp-plugins/admin-menu-editor/readme.txt

 **Known Issues**

 * If you delete any of the default menus they will reappear after saving.
 This is by design.
 To get rid of a menu for good, either hide it or set it's access rights to a higher level.
+* Custom menus will only show up in the final menu if the "Custom" box is checked.
+If some of your menu items are only visible in the editor but not the Dashboard menu itself, this is probably the reason.
 * A plugin's menu that is moved to a different submenu will not work unless you also include the parent file in the "File" field.
-For example, if the plugin's page was originally in the "Settings" menu and had the "File" field set to "my_plugin", you'll need to change it to "options-general.php?page=my_plugin" after moving it to a different menu.
+For example, if the plugin's page was originally in the "Settings" menu and had the "File" field set to "my_plugin", you'll need to change it to "options-general.php?page=my_plugin" and tick the "Custom" checkbox after moving it to a different menu.

 == Installation ==